dan-k-k/Poker-GTO-Bot/README.md

 Current aim is to provide the AI with thorough equity and implied odds calculations by predicting opponent's range.

-Final-state aims include: Multi-way action (currently intended for heads-up), enhanced GTO convergence, integration with an exploiter layer that looks closer at opponent stats, make playable online – anyone can practise and discover their own tendencies.
+Final aims include: Multi-way action (currently intended for heads-up), enhanced GTO convergence, integration with an exploiter layer that looks closer at opponent stats, make playable online – anyone can practise and discover their own tendencies.

 ## Quick Start